Experimentology

 We’ll explore the implications of this thesis for a host of topics, including causal inference, experimental design, measurement, sampling, preregistration, data analysis, and many others.

-Because our focus is on experiments, we won’t be talking much about observational designs, survey methods, or qualitative research; these are important tools and appropriate for a whole host of questions, but they aren’t our focus here.
+Because our focus is on experiments, we won’t be talking much about observational designs, survey methods, or qualitative research; these are important tools and are appropriate for a whole host of questions, but they aren’t our focus here.
 We also won’t go into depth about the many fascinating methodological and statistical issues brought up by single-participant case studies, longitudinal research, field studies, or other methodological variants.
 Many of the concerns we raise are still important for these types of studies, but some of our advice won’t transfer to these less common designs.

-Even for students who are working on non-experimental research, we expect that a substantial part of the book content will still be useful, including chapters on replication (3 Replication), ethics (4 Ethics), statistics (chapters 5 Estimation, 6 Inference, 7 Models), sampling (10 Sampling), project management (13 Project management), and reporting (chapters 14 Writing, 15 Visualization, 16 Meta-analysis).
+Even for students who are working on nonexperimental research, we expect that a substantial part of the book content will still be useful, including chapters on replication (3 Replication), ethics (4 Ethics), statistics (chapters 5 Estimation, 6 Inference, 7 Models), sampling (10 Sampling), project management (13 Project management), and reporting (chapters 14 Writing, 15 Visualization, 16 Meta-analysis).

 In our writing, we presuppose that readers have some background in psychology, at least at an introductory level.
 In addition, although we introduce a number of statistical topics, readers might find these sections more accessible with an undergraduate statistics course under their belt.
-Finally, our examples are written in the R statistical programming language, and for chapters on statistics and visualization especially (chapters 5 Estimation, 6 Inference, 7 Models, 15 Visualization, 16 Meta-analysis), some familiarity with R will be helpful for understanding the code.
+Finally, our examples are written in the R statistical programming language, and for chapters on statistics and visualization especially (chapters 5 Estimation–7 Models, 15 Visualization–16 Meta-analysis), familiarity with R will be helpful for understanding the code.
 None of these prerequisites are necessary to read the book, but we offer them so that readers can calibrate their expectations.

 How to use this book

-4 If you are an instructor who is planning to adopt the book for a course, you might be interested in our resources for instructors, including sample course schedules, in appendix A — Instructor’s guide.
+2 If you are an instructor who is planning to adopt the book for a course, you might be interested in our resources for instructors, including sample course schedules, in appendix A — Instructor’s guide.

-The book is designed for a course for graduate students or advanced undergraduates, but the material is also suitable for self-study by anyone interested in experimental methods, whether in academic psychology or any other context—in our out of academia—in which behavioral experimentation is relevant.
-We also hope that some readers will come to particular chapters of the book because of an interest in specific topics like measurement (8 Measurement) or sampling (10 Sampling) and will be able to use those chapters as standalone references.
+The book is designed for a course for graduate students or advanced undergraduates, but the material is also suitable for self-study by anyone interested in experimental methods, whether in academic psychology or any other context—in or out of academia—in which behavioral experimentation is relevant.
+We also hope that some readers will come to particular chapters of the book because of an interest in specific topics like measurement (8 Measurement) or sampling (10 Sampling) and will be able to use those chapters as stand-alone references.
 And finally, for those interested in the “replication crisis” and subsequent reforms, chapters 3 Replication, 11 Preregistration, and 13 Project management will be especially interesting.

 Ultimately, we want to give you what you need to plan and execute your own study!
-Instead of enumerating different approaches, we try to provide a single coherent – and often quite opinionated – perspective, using marginal notes and references to give pointers to more advanced materials or alternative approaches.
+Instead of enumerating different approaches, we try to provide a single coherent—and often quite opinionated—perspective, using marginal notes and references to give pointers to more advanced materials or alternative approaches.
 Throughout, we offer:

-- Depth boxes providing simulations, linkages to advanced techniques, or more nuanced discussion.
+- depth boxes providing simulations, linkages to advanced techniques, or more nuanced discussion

 While case studies are often integral to the chapters, the other boxes can typically be skipped without issue.